-Figure A. Relationship Developed by Sovereign for Tidal Marshes within the Delaware Bay and Delaware Inland Bays Estuaries arcadis.com 11
+Figure B. Relationship Developed by Sovereign for Tidal Marshes within the Delaware Bay and Delaware Inland Bays Estuaries

-Applying this calculation to the proposed 1.32-acre Marsh, the recommended width of the channel at the Marsh outlet to the Hudson River would be approximately 6 feet wide.
+Applying this calculation to the proposed 1.32-acre Marsh, the recommended width of the channel at the Marsh outlet to the Hudson River would be approximately 6 feet wide7.
 This approximate width provides a starting point that will be further refined through hydrodynamic modeling of the proposed marsh habitat (see Section 2.4.4) to optimize wetland inundation and flushing.

 This SBT was also compared to a recently completed tidal marsh project at Sunset Park in Jamaica Bay.
 The project restored 5 acres of coastal salt marsh habitat and created a channel width of approximate 12 to 15 feet (based on aerial imagery) at the outlet to Jamaica Bay.
-Using the formula presented above, a
+Using the formula presented above, a 5-acre wetland design would require a channel width of 12 feet.
+A similar analysis of other regional salt marsh projects, or natural channel networks within Jamaica Bay, could be further evaluated if determined necessary as part of the final restoration design.